Lean FIRE: A Realistic Guide for Frugal Families

 How Lean Is Lean?

-There isn’t a fixed threshold that defines Lean FIRE.
+There is no fixed threshold that defines Lean FIRE.

 For some families, it might mean living on £25,000 to £30,000 per year once the mortgage is paid.
 For others, it simply means spending well below their earning potential and avoiding unnecessary upgrades.